 - Every child receives a home visit before they start in Reception or Nursery.
-This enables us to get to know them in their home environment and assists with settling - We teach the seven areas of learning detailed in the EYFS curriculum.
-These are: - o Personal, Social Emotional development, Physical development, Communication and Language (Prime Areas) - Literacy (reading and writing), Mathematics, Understanding the World, Expressive Arts and Design (Specific Areas) - These area of learning are taught through half termly topics which are carefully planned to engage and interest the children - We ensure that children's interests guide the development and content of each topic - Stay and Play happens daily from 8.45-9.15.
-This gives parents and carers an opportunity to see and share in what their children are learning - Teaching is delivered through whole class sessions, small group and individual teaching (adult lead activities) - A daily phonics session is delivered in the morning using the Letters and Sound programme - Throughout the day children also have opportunities for child initiated learning and are able to "free flow" through the setting accessing a range of activities covering all areas of learning.
+This enables us to get to know them in their home environment and assists with settling - We teach the seven areas of learning detailed in the EYFS statutory framework.
+These are: - o Personal, Social Emotional development, Physical development, Communication and Language (Prime Areas) - o Literacy (reading and writing), Mathematics, Understanding the World, Expressive Arts and Design (Specific Areas) - These area of learning are taught through half termly topics which are carefully planned to engage and interest the children - We ensure that children's interests guide the development and content of each topic - Stay and Play happens weekly from 8.45-9.15.
+This gives parents and carers an opportunity to see and share in what their children are learning - Teaching is delivered through whole class sessions, small group and individual teaching (adult lead activities) - A daily phonics session is delivered in the morning using the Little Wandle programme

+- Throughout the day children also have opportunities for child initiated learning and are able to "free flow" through the setting accessing a range of activities covering all areas of learning.
 They will do this both independently, collaboratively with peers and with the support of adults - The characteristics of effective learning are reflected in all activities planned for the children.
-These are Playing and Exploring, Active Learning and Creating and Thinking Critically

-- Outdoor play and learning is a key part of our provision.
+These are Playing and Exploring, Active Learning and Creating and Thinking Critically - Outdoor play and learning is a key part of our provision.
 Children are able to access the outside provision whatever the weather in the appropriate clothing.
 At Snowsfields, Garden School (based on the Forest School model) happens weekly for both Nursery and Reception.
 Children from Tower Bridge access this provision where possible. - Staff run a range of additional groups to support children's learning and development.
-These include Talking Tables (CL), Bucket Game/Little Stars (CL, PSED), Special Time (CL, PSED) and targeted groups focusing on children's Literacy and Mathematical development. - Home learning is sent out weekly and includes fun practical activities linked to the topic being covered in school that week
+These include Talking Tables (CL), Bucket Game/Little Stars (CL, PSED), Special Time (CL, PSED) and targeted groups focusing on children's Literacy and Mathematical development. - Home learning is share half termly and includes fun practical activities linked to the topic being covered in school

-- Evidence of children's work is recorded regularly in "Learning Journey" folders or books including photos, observations, work samples and contributions from home - Planned learning objectives build on what the children have learnt and reflect children's interests - Regular contributions from parents are added to the learning journeys including WOW cards and My parents are proud of me stickers - Children's progress and development tracked on entry (Baseline Assessment) and then termly using Southwark Transition and Assessment Record (STAR) based on Development Matters - Children's individual targets are reviewed termly and new targets set - Children enter into a weekly dialogue reflecting on their learning and this is recorded in green pen in their folders. - Green pen dialogue in folders shows development of children's communication and language - Children develop into confident, resilient learners reading for the next phase of their education
+- Evidence of children's learning is recorded regularly in class digital learning journeys including photos, videos and quotes from children.
+All areas of learning are included and children's progress in communication and language can be seen through their quotes and videos. - Planned learning objectives build on what the children have learnt and reflect children's interests - Regular contributions from parents are included in the digital learning journeys on the Stay and Play slides - Children's progress and development tracked on entry (Baseline Assessment) and then termly using Development Matters and Southwark's supporting exemplification materials. - Children develop into confident, resilient learners reading for the next phase of their education